 So when you are contemplating who to call, my recommendation is Gene Rodgers!
 ‘Cause he ain’t afraid of no ghosts!!

 Meet Gene Rodgers.
 His company, Community Based Care, is interested in acquiring health care providers in North Carolina, as well as the rest of country.
 See below:

 Gene Rodgers, Community Based Care

-Posted on March 30, 2016, in Behavioral health, Doctors, Gordon & Rees, Health Care Providers and Services, Home Health Care Agencies, Knicole Emanuel, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicare Attorney, Mergers and Acquisitions, NC, North Carolina, Physicians, Provider Medicaid Contracts and tagged Acquisition, CBC, Community Based Care, Developmentally disabled, Gene Rodgers, Ghostbusters, Gordon & Rees, Gordon & Rees Health Care Team, Health care, Health care broker, Health care mergers, Health care provider, HomeCare Management, Hughes Behavioral Health, I/DD, Intellectual and Developmental Disabilities, Knicole Emanuel, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Services, Merger, Ms. Pac-Man, NC Medicaid, North Carolina, Pac-Man, Partnership, QC Inc. Bookmark the permalink.
+Posted on March 30, 2016, in Behavioral health, Doctors, Health Care Providers and Services, Home Health Care Agencies, Knicole Emanuel, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicare Attorney, Mergers and Acquisitions, NC, North Carolina, Physicians, Provider Medicaid Contracts and tagged Acquisition, CBC, Community Based Care, Developmentally disabled, Gene Rodgers, Ghostbusters, Gordon & Rees, Gordon & Rees Health Care Team, Health care, Health care broker, Health care mergers, Health care provider, HomeCare Management, Hughes Behavioral Health, I/DD, Intellectual and Developmental Disabilities, Knicole Emanuel, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Services, Merger, Ms. Pac-Man, NC Medicaid, North Carolina, Pac-Man, Partnership, QC Inc. Bookmark the permalink.
 1 Comment.